unclepomedev/blender_savepoints/README.md

    - Configure auto-save settings directly in the panel.
    - Toggle on/off and set the interval (minimum 1 minute).
    - Auto-save overwrites a single "autosave" slot, so your history list doesn't get cluttered.
+   - **Note**: Auto-save does not generate thumbnails to avoid rendering interruptions.

 ## ⚠️ Note